Transgender Essay: How to Transit into the Opposite Sex?

 - Do My Essay For Me In The Shortest Time

 2) Legal recognition of gender.
-It means changing the gender marker and the name in identification documents: passport, birth certificate, driver's license, diplomas, bank cards, etc. This stage is very important if the transgender needs recognition of gender identity in any formal interactions: employment, trips, renting a house, opening a bank account, etc. After all, in all these situations people will look at his/her documents and by default take him/her in compliance to the gender which these papers indicate.
-On our website everyone can find cheap research paper writers and order a paper about it.
+It means changing the gender marker and the name in identification documents: passport, birth certificate, driver's license, diplomas, bank cards, etc. This stage is very important if the transgender needs recognition of gender identity in any formal interactions: employment, trips, renting a house, opening a bank account, etc. After all, in all these situations people will look at his/her documents and by default take him/her in compliance with the gender which these papers indicate.
+On our website, everyone can find cheap research paper writers and order a paper about it.

 3) Substitution hormone therapy.
 This stage affects the appearance above all and, accordingly, the way it’s recognized by others.
 Thus, the intake of feminine hormones (usually combined with the suppression of masculine by antiandrogens) leads to the idea that an individual starts to become perceived by default as a lady.
 The period, for that noticeable changes occur usually takes from a few months to a couple of years.
 Yet, to maintain the organism in such a state, hormones have to be taken further - because their own organism does not produce them.

 4) Surgical operations.
 Often you can hear how the whole trans-transition is identified with the operation to change the genital organs - as though it can be enough to "sew" or "cut off" something, with the intention that eventually the individual has got the other sex.
 This is due to the reason that in matters of sex our society is too fixed on the genitals.
-In reality, surgical intervention appears to be not the key stage necessary to everyone.
+In reality, surgical intervention appears to be not the key stage necessary for everyone.
 Moreover, in recent years, the movement to eliminate the requirement of forced sterilization (castration) has gained momentum, which is still mandatory in many countries for legal recognition of gender.

 Also, during the transition, operations that aren’t related to the reproductive organs are sometimes carried out.
-In trans-women, this may be a series of operations for face feminization: changing the shape of the nose, chin, superciliary arches, etc., plus chondrolaryngoplasty (an Adam's apple reduction), often in combination with an operation on the vocal cords.
+In trans-women, this may be a series of operations for face feminization: changing the shape of the nose, chin, superciliary arches, etc., plus chondrolaryngoplasty (Adam's apple reduction), often in combination with an operation on the vocal cords.
 In trans-men, respectively, it is masculinization of the face, as well as liposuction (removal of fat deposits).
-If you are interested in feminism movement, consider this post: http://star-writers.com/blog/feminist-movement-essay-what-does-feminism-mean
+If you are interested in the feminism movement, consider this post: http://star-writers.com/blog/feminist-movement-essay-what-does-feminism-mean

 What can not be obtained through the transition: